mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 Imagine you build a wildly popular app that is quickly growing towards a million users.
 (Congrats!)
 While users love the app, they're complaining that the app is becoming slower and slower, to the point that some users are starting to leave.
 You notice that the main bottleneck is how user info is retrieved during authentication: currently, your app searches through an unsorted `list` of Python `dict`'s until it finds the requested user ID.

-Cursing your 3am self who wrote that code, you wonder how to fix the issue. **How can we store user IDs in a way that lets us retrieve any ID as quickly as possible?** Sorting the list by user ID might help, but if we're searching from the start of the list each time, newer customers with high-numbered IDs will take hundreds of thousands of steps to authenticate.
+Cursing your 3am self who wrote that code, you wonder how to fix the issue. **How can we store user IDs in a way that lets us retrieve any ID as fast as possible?** Sorting the list might help, but if we're searching from the start each time, newer customers with high-numbered IDs will take hundreds of thousands of steps to authenticate.
 We could start the search from the back of the list, but then customers who've been with us from the start would be punished.

 A better approach, you realize, is to arrange user data in a [**binary search tree**](https://en.wikipedia.org/wiki/Binary_search_tree), which would allow us to find any of our million IDs, on average, in a meager _twenty steps_.
 A [version of this data structure](https://en.wikipedia.org/wiki/B-tree), indeed, is one of the ways databases index records for lightning-fast retrieval.
 Quietly migrating user info to a database, your app's latency drops, everyone is happy, and you vow to never tell anyone about how you originally stored the data.

 <img src="{{site.baseurl}}/images/computer_science/arr_v_tree.png">

-This example highlights an important point: **the <u>data structures</u> our programs use can determine whether our programs will scale as the amount of data grows, or whether we'll need to rewrite everything from scratch every six months.** From quickly finding the shortest path between locations, to always serving the highest-priority items in a constantly-changing list, to instantly and securely confirming whether an inputted password is correct, choosing the right data structures is critical for scalable code.
+This example highlights an important point: **the <u>data structures</u> our programs use can determine whether our code will scale as the amount of data grows, or whether we'll need to rewrite everything from scratch every six months.** From quickly finding the shortest path between locations, to always serving the highest-priority items in a constantly-changing list, to instantly and securely confirming whether an inputted password is correct, choosing the right data structures is critical for scalable code.

 In this post, we'll cover a few common data structures, discussing their strengths and weaknesses and when they're used.
 (A binary search tree is great for indexing databases but bad for generating password hashes, for example.)
 We'll implement the structures in Python, then demonstrate some use cases with [Leetcode](https://leetcode.com/) questions.<sup>[[1]](#1-intro)</sup>